-Should you have any questions now about how the DOL Fiduciary Rule will affect your retirement services, please contact us.
+Should you have any questions about how these regulatory changes will affect your retirement services, please contact us.

 *Retirement Account means any Individual Retirement Account (“IRA”), Roth IRA, Health Savings Account, Coverdell Education Savings Account, Archer Medical Savings Account, a Plan covered by ERISA, or a plan described in section 4975(e)(1)(A) of the Code.